splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 #.
 In Incident Intelligence, go to :guilabel:`Incident Management`.
 #.
 Select :guilabel:`Services` and then the service you want to add alert routing conditions to.
 #.
-On the :guilabel:`Alert Routing` tab, the list of alerts that are currently routed to the service display.
+Select the :guilabel:`Alert Routing` tab to see the list of alerts that are currently routed to the service.
 #.
 To filter the alerts routed to the service, select :guilabel:`Add Filters`.
 #.
 Select a filter field.
 Use :guilabel:`source` to route alerts based on a detector name.
 #.
 Select the :guilabel:`=` (equal to) or :guilabel:`!=` (not equal to) operator.
 #.
 Select a filter value.
 #.
-Select enter to save your condition.
+Select :guilabel:`Enter`` to save your condition.
 #.
 Repeat steps 4-8 for any additional alert routing conditions that you want to set up.
 By default, multiple conditions are joined by an ``OR`` operator.
 To switch an ``OR`` operator to ``AND``, select the ``OR`` operator and select ``AND``.
 #.
 Review the list of alerts that are currently routed to the service to confirm your filter conditions are correct.
 #.
 Select :guilabel:`Save alert routing` when you are finished setting up your alert routing conditions.

-After you configure which alerts are routed to your service, use alert grouping to manage which alerts create an incident and how alerts are grouped into incidents.
+After you configure which alerts are routed to your service, configure how alerts are grouped into incidents.

 .. _ii-configure-alert-grouping: